THE POST-PANDEMIC EFFECT 14th Conference of the Legal Research Network

 The Call for Papers can be found here.

-The programme of the 2022 Network Conference on The post-pandemic effect can be found here in due time.
+The programme of the 2022 Network Conference on The post-pandemic effect can be found here.

 - Dr Jule Mulder